 It’s no surprise that visitors have been utterly captivated worldwide by Van Gogh: The Immersive Experience.
 This lively exhibition started touring in 2017, first making its way throughout Europe before venturing to Asia and the U.S. It has enthralled audiences with mind-blowing, up-close looks at Van Gogh’s most famous works that you have to see to believe!
 Over three million visitors have attended this luminous exhibit so far, viewing these masterpieces worldwide in over 20 cities—and currently, it’s in locations like New York, New Orleans, DC, and across the pond in London for a limited time.
 So get ready to be amazed at the exhibit in Grand Rapids!

 While you’ll be utterly amazed by Van Gogh’s exquisite paintings, the exhibit is an incredible opportunity to engage the entire family for a one-of-a-kind activity that will mesmerize everyone!
 It’s the perfect chance to discover stunning paintings that may inspire the amateur artists in your life.
 Plus, there’s a surprise for young artists at the end of the journey through Van Gogh’s world, making it truly unforgettable.

-Since the exhibit has launched, visitors can’t get enough—which is what you’ll find once it reaches Grand Rapids!
+Since the exhibit has launched, visitors can’t get enough—which is what you’ll find at the event in Grand Rapids!
 One reviewer exclaimed, “What an amazing experience!
 The entire exhibit was incredibly well-done and breathtakingly beautiful – what a combination of interesting information, gorgeous displays, and creative videos and transitions.
 Don’t miss the virtual reality part at the end!”
 Another added it was “the most incredible show ever!
 The closest one can come to viewing heaven for the first time.”

 Van Gogh: The Immersive Experience has received rave reviews from attendees who have experienced this exclusive event in Grand Rapids.